vernondcole/idstring/README.md

 * Version 2.0:
 * Added ability to pass hash=None to turn off checksums.
 * Support for lower-case letters in alphabets.
+* Assigning alternate alphabets (etc.) during instance creation.
-* Some small breaking changes may occur.
+* Some small breaking changes.
 Especially . . .
 * No more built-in upcase() for incoming strings.
 * The use of IdString(seed='sss') syntax is required in usual cases when manually creating a new instance.
 * The wonky 5-bit binary conversion functions, which only worked with the default alphabet, have been removed.